 Each data movement = 1 COSMIC Function Point (CFP)

-Applicability of the method
+Applicability of COSMIC

-Subject to the above, the method may be applied to measure the Functional User Requirements (FUR) of software:
+The method may be applied to measure the Functional User Requirements (FUR) of software:

 - At any level of decomposition, e.g. a ‘whole’ piece of software or any of its components, sub-components, etc;